 And as for when she thought it would eventually premiere, Dungey said: “We are talking about summer; there is also a possibility that it becomes something for fall...
 It’s a bit TBD [to be determined].”

-Fans can relax now as ABC announced its summer 2017 schedule, with a number of new scripted, reality competition, and game shows included in the lineup.
+Fans can relax now as ABC announced its summer 2017 schedule earlier this month, with a number of new scripted, reality competition, and game shows included in the lineup.
 And one of the scripted series is of course “Still Star-Crossed,” which will premiere on Monday, May 29, airing from 10:01-11:00 p.m.
 Now you know.
 Mark your calendars.

 Written by Heather Mitchell, and based on the book by Melinda Taub, the "Romeo & Juliet" sequel is titled "Still Star-Crossed"and is set in 16th century Verona, picking up where Shakespeare’s original work ended.
 It chronicles the treachery, palace intrigue and ill-fated romances of the Montagues and Capulets in the wake of the young lovers’ tragic fate.

 The story centers on Rosaline (Lashana Lynch), described as a beautiful, intelligent and headstrong Capulet and Juliet’s cousin.
 Following the death of her parents, Rosaline is taken in by her aunt and uncle, Juliet’s parents Lady and Lord Capulet, and forced to work as a servant.
 She does her best to tolerate her aunt’s cruelty, and focuses on finding a way to free herself of the humiliation.
 She is eventually ordered to marry Benvolio (male lead Wade Briggs), a Montague.

 The diverse cast also includes (in terms of actors of African descent) Lucien Laviscount, Sterling Sulieman, and Ebonee Noel.